 Reflect Before you react or reply

-We’ve all been there before…you’re in a heated moment with your spouse, and while they are speaking, you are focused more on priming your perfect response or waiting for your turn to talk in order to “beat them” or “one-up” them.
-Instead of succumbing to this common mishap, take a moment to reflect on what your partner has said before you react or reply.
-If you want to work on how to communicate better, don’t interrupt them while they are speaking, and try to put yourself in their shoes in order to see things from their perspective.
+We’ve all been there before… You’re in a heated moment with your spouse, and while they are speaking, you are focused more on priming your perfect response or waiting for your turn to talk in order to “beat them” or “one-up” them.
+Instead of succumbing to this common mishap, take a moment to reflect on what your partner said before you react or reply.
+If you want to work on how to communicate better, don’t interrupt them while they are speaking and try to put yourself in their shoes in order to see things from their perspective.